enzomtpYT/ComicFury-Scrape/README.md

 An efficient way to scrape entire comics for ComicFury

+New version available at https://github.com/enzomtpYT/ComicFury-AutoCBZ it is only available for comics with infinite scrolling on (mostly enabled if author didn't disabled)

 ## Usage

 To use the script you will need the comic ID and optionally (for faster downloads) the number of pages